wintdw/memory/README.md

 ## Prerequisites
 ### C Functions
 * memset: set the block memory to the specific value
+* fork: create a new process, copy the same memory layout of the parent
 * malloc: allocate memory region from the heap
 * alloca: allocate memory region from the stack
 * mmap: creates a new memory mapping in the calling process’s virtual address space